 Adding Science to Weight Loss Meal Plans

 Each of these weight loss programs is missing prebiotics.
 Many scientists, if not all, agree that dieters should be consuming as many as 35 g of dietary fiber as part of these weight loss meal plans.
 Unfortunately, there are few diet plans that formally include fiber explicitly.
 Moreover, none of them consider the role of prebiotics such as inulin and oligofructose.

 This is probably why Weight Watchers — the highest-rated weight control program — doesn’t even break into the four-star range.
-Despite being new science, there’s plenty of research showing that prebiotics help people feel full, eat smaller meals, and ultimately lose weight.
-Prebiotics support healthy bacteria in the gut, and these bacteria help you feel full and produce fewer extra calories.
+Despite being new science, there’s plenty of research showing that prebiotics helps people feel full, eat smaller meals, and ultimately lose weight.
+Prebiotics support healthy bacteria in the gut and these bacteria help you feel full and produce fewer extra calories.